rotundasoftware/cartero/README.md

 		// (default: /^_.*/) Behaves exactly as its counterpart in the `library` option.
 		// Assets in flattened directories are served with a server side template when
-		// it is rendered, just as if they all lived in the same directory. directoriesToFlatten : /^_.*/,
+		// it is rendered, just as if they lived in the template's directory. directoriesToFlatten : /^_.*/,
 	}

 	// (required) The "public" directory of your application, that is, the directory that
 	// is served by your web server.
 In Node.js / Express applications this is generally the
 	// "static" directory.
 Like all paths in these options, it should be relative to `projectDir`.
-	"publicDir" : "static",
+	"publicDir" : "static/",

 	// (required) Either "dev" or "prod".
 In "dev" mode a) the `minificationTasks` are not run
 	// b) assets are not concatenated, and c) after finishing, the Cartero Grunt Task will